onehl7/onehl7.github.io/_posts/2025-12-20-sase-and-sse.md

 ## SASE and SSE Vendor Comparison

 This table compares different SASE and SSE vendors across various dimensions.
-The content for this table is managed in the `_data/sase_sse.yml` file, making it easy to edit and update.

 <style>
   table {